A new method to prove the Collatz conjecture: Introduction

 \item

-If the starting integer wasn't an even number, omit 2k from the above configuration.
-But the loop between odd and even number is undeniable, so finally, by making a little change in the above configuration, it can be viewed as:
+In case that the starting integer is not an even number, omit 2k from the above configuration.
+However, the loop between odd and even number is undeniable, so by making a little change in the above configuration, we get

 \item